 - Home tab appeared to let anyone make almost any UX in Slack.

-- Low entry barrier for developers: you need to make a simple website and write a bot to start your business in Slack.
+- Low entry barrier for developers: you need to develop a website that doesn't have to be complex and write a bot to start your business in Slack.

 The new Slack update was also helpful for one more idea.
 We wanted to create a bot that would serve as a ToDo list and work consistently across any device in Slack.
 Previous functionality wouldn’t let users access the full list of ToDo tasks in one window.
 Users had to interact with the bot or leave Slack to have a detailed view of their tasks.